Omerixe/WhiskyDatabase/README.md

 # Whisky Database
 **IMPORTANT**: This project is currently in development and not yet ready for use.
+It is currently hacked together and by far not stable!

 This is a fun "long weekend" project where I wanted to show my partner how I can transform his excel "database" easily in an application.

 As he wanted to use the app on iOS, Android and desktop I decided to give react another try.
 I haven't touched it since 2019, and then I only did a nanodegree.
 The other option would've been Kotlin Multiplatform but it would've taken me more time to set it up and get it right.

 The base structure of the project was pretty much created by ChatGPT-4o.
 Only after a while I decided to implement changes on my own when I was fed up by the slow generation speed of answers.
 I then only used it for some detailed questions and for transforming the existing data into a format that I can use to feed into Firebase.

 ## Features